beyluta/LarbyDB/README.md

 ## Installation

 1. Clone the repo: `git clone https://github.com/beyluta/LarbyDB.git`
-2. Compile by typing `make` while inside the project's folder.<br>
+2. Navigate to the project's root folder
+3. Compile by typing `make unix` for Linux and MacOS.
+Or `make win` for Windows 10/11
-3. To run the software, type `./LarbyDB`
+4. To run the software, type `./LarbyDB`

 ## Settings/Launch Arguments